eclipse-hono/hono/site/documentation/content/concepts/device-identity.md

 [*get Credentials*]({{< relref "/api/credentials#get-credentials" >}}) operation in order to retrieve the [*x509-cert* type credentials]({{< relref "/api/credentials#x509-certificate" >}}) that are on record for the device.

+#### Certificate Revocation Checking (experimental)

+Hono supports [OCSP](https://www.ietf.org/rfc/rfc2560.txt) based certificate revocation checking for client certificates presented by devices using client certificate based authentication.
+If this feature is enabled, the protocol adapter tries to verify the client certificate's revocation status.
+The device with revoked or unknown certificate status is not allowed to connect to the protocol adapter.
+The adapter uses the OCSP responder URL that has been configured for the tenant or *Authority Information Access* (AIA) extension in the client certificate to retrieve the OCSP response.
+The response is then used to verify the client certificate's revocation status.
+Revocation check can be configured using the [Tenant](/hono/docs/api/management/#/tenants) resource of Device Registry Management API.

+OCSP revocation check is supported for HTTP, MQTT, AMQP and CoAP protocol adapters.

+{{% notice info %}}
+This feature is experimental and may be subject to change in future releases.
+Current implementation checks the revocation of end entity certificates only (with CA:FALSE in basic constraints extension).
+If OCSP revocation check is enabled and revocation status cannot be determined, the protocol adapter will reject the connection.
+Hono currently does not cache OCSP responses so frequent connections may cause high load on OCSP responders.
+{{% /notice %}}

 ### JSON Web Token based Authentication

 The HTTP and MQTT protocol adapters support authentication of devices with a signed